dreamking60/d3-start-to-finish-leanpub/manuscript/31 PRACTICAL Add transitions.md

 ## Add transition duration and delay

-We add two new properties to the `config` object:
+Add two new properties to the `config` object:

 {caption: "js/config.js", line-numbers: false}
 ```js